kmlawson/bookie/README.md

 <script src="/js/bookie.js"  type="text/javascript"></script>
 ```

-Make an HTML element with an id attribute.
+Make an HTML element with an `id` attribute.
+The id can be whatever you want, just use the same in the next section.
+Here, we're using `bookie` as our id.

 ```html
 <div id="bookie" class="loader">Loading data...</div>